jbowes/repl/content/the-deceptive-complexity-of-subscription-apis.md

 ---

 setup: you want to provide a near-realtime feed of things happening via an api, users get updates on the status of their same day cat bonnet delivery, etc.

-solution: subscription APIS! websockets, graphql subscriptions, server sent events, etc. instead of periodically requestiong status from the API (polling), the client opens a connection, and has the server push new changes to it.
+solution: subscription APIS! websockets, graphql subscriptions, server sent events, gRPC streaming, etc. instead of periodically requestiong status from the API (polling), the client opens a long-lived connection, and has the server push new changes to it as they happen.

 problem: subscription style APIs are deceptively complex.